Rado's theorem for rings and modules: Partition regularity over integral domains and -colourings

-We recall that for a local noetherian ring $S$ with maximal ideal $\mathfrak m$, Krull's theorem states that $\mathfrak m$ cannot be generated by fewer than $t=\dim S$ elements (see \cite[Corollary 10.7]{book:Eisenbud}); $S$ is called a regular local ring if $\mathfrak m$ can be generated by exactly $t$ elements.
-If $t=1$, then $S$ is a discrete valuation ring and any element $\pi$ that generates $\mathfrak m$ induces a $\pi$-adic discrete valuation $v \colon K\to \Z$ on the fraction field $K$ of $S$ (see \cite[11.1]{book:Eisenbud}).
-Every regular local ring is a domain (see \cite[Corollary 10.14]{book:Eisenbud}).
+Let $R$ be a local ring and let $\mathfrak m$ be its maximal ideal.
+Recall that the (Krull) dimension of a ring $R$, denoted by $\dim R$, is the supremum of the lengths $r$ of chains of prime ideals in $R$.
+If $R$ is a local noetherian ring, Krull's theorem states that $\mathfrak m$ cannot be generated by fewer than $\dim R$ elements (see \cite[Corollary 10.7]{book:Eisenbud}); $R$ is called a regular local ring if it is noetherian and $\mathfrak m$ can be generated by exactly $\dim R$ elements.
+Every regular local ring is an integral domain (see \cite[Corollary 10.14]{book:Eisenbud}).
+A regular local ring of dimension one is a discrete valuation ring (see \cite[11.1]{book:Eisenbud}).
+This means that for a fixed prime element $\pi$ of $R$ (which necessarily generates $\mathfrak m$), every nonzero $z$ in the fraction field $K$ of $R$ can be written uniquely as $z=u\pi^{n}$ for some unit $u \in R$ and $n\in\Z$.
+The induced group homomorphism $v\colon K^*\to \Z$, $v(z)=n$, is called the $\pi$-adic valuation; it does not depend on the choice of $\pi$.